Tutorial: Variable speed fan for Raspberry temperature controller

 sudo apt-get update

-sudo apt-get install psutil
+sudo pip install psutil

 Here is a simple Python program that uses the psutil library to read the CPU temperature and prints it to the console every 5 seconds: